nus-cs2030s/2324-s2/docs/22-exception.md

 We should, as much as possible, handle the implementation-specific exceptions within the abstraction barrier.

-### Do NOT Use Exception As a Control Flow Mechanism
+### Do NOT use Exception as a Control Flow Mechanism

 This is probably the most commonly seen mistakes among new programmers.
 Exceptions are meant to handle unexpected errors, not to handle the logic of your program.
 Consider the following snippet: